 Life at Sea (Schedules and Hours of Work, or "Hitches")

 - Mariners work unique schedules represented by several weeks embarked on a vessel followed by a time period at home otherwise known as your "off-time" or "off hitch".
 Schedules are largely driven by customer or geographical requirements and generally comprised of embarkation days ranging from 28 to 42 days and off-time ranging from 14 to 21 days.
-However, our standard schedule is 28/14, or 28 days embarked and 14 days of off-time.
 While on the vessel, you should expect to work 12 hours per day.
 You will be provided with room and board and all job-related expenses will be covered.